vplasencia/zkGames/circuits/README.md

 This folder contains all the [circom circuits](https://github.com/iden3/circom) used in the zkGames application.

+There are 3 circom circuits.
+There is a circuit for each game: `futoshiki.circom`, `skyscrapers.circom`, `sudoku.circom`.

+Each folder contains all the information required for a game, so there is one folder per game.

 ## Install dependencies

 To install all the dependencies run: